Advice from a critic: Read 'Erasure' before seeing 'American Fiction'

 Despite the sharp social critique Erasure is known for, nuance and a multidimensional balance of elements is a defining factor in both the film and the novel — the gentle, humane progression of Monk's home life providing a counterweight to the mockery and intellectual excursions.
 Here, as in life, art is not actually all consuming; life intervenes.
 As Monk realizes, his illustrious family is at a vulnerable juncture and he has limited control over its direction: "I wouldn't use the cliché that I was the captain of a sinking ship, that implying some kind of authority, but rather I was a diesel mechanic on a steamship, an obstetrician in a monastery."
 Erasure is also aggressively challenging and intellectual – it's as much a novel of stylistic experimentation and ideas as much as it is about its plot and character, as evidenced by its many digressions in literary form.
 The bad novel Monk writes is produced within Erasure's pages, as is a conference paper mocking semiotics.

 As satire, Erasure's targets are manifold and its cuts merciless.
 The excellent American Fiction may seem a bit tame by comparison.
-In the book, Monk is tortured by the "runaway" success of the Push-by-Sapphire-like-novel titled We's Lives In Da Ghetto.
-In Monk's spite-fueled creation – just as in Push and its Oscar-winning movie companion Precious, which Push inspired – a young Black woman faces an overwhelming number of problems.
-So "Sharonda is fifteen and pregnant with her third child, by a third father.
-She lives with her drug addict mother and her mentally deficient, basketball playing brother Juneboy," as one review describes it.
+Everett's Monk is tortured by the "runaway" success of the Push-by-Sapphire-like-novel titled We's Lives In Da Ghetto.
+In that book, which inspires Monk's spite-fueled creation, a young Black woman faces an overwhelming number of problems — just as in Push and its Oscar-winning movie companion Precious.
+As a review that Monk reads describes it, "Sharonda is fifteen and pregnant with her third child, by a third father.
+She lives with her drug addict mother and her mentally deficient, basketball playing brother Juneboy."
 The book is a mess but its manufactured verisimilitude is the talk of publishing and academia.
 So of course it's hailed as "haunting" in elite circles.
 Interestingly though, the work Monk produces from rage and desperation invites comparison with Richard Wright's Native Son by as much as it does the controversial 1996 novel Push by the pseudonymous author Sapphire, who takes her pen name from a notorious stereotype of Black womanhood.

 What's more, like many of Everett's choices, the name of Monk's alter ego "Stagger Leigh" is evocative, sounding a bit like Native Son's protagonist, Bigger Thomas.
 Digging into the writer's parodic novel within a novel, Erasure verges on the grotesque.
 Mimicking problematic portrayals involves reproducing them.
 Exposing images and contradictions that dwell in the author's psyche is treacherous territory.
 Is Monk acridly funny, painfully pungent, or just bitter?
 One difficulty with a book like Push written by someone outside of the experience being depicted is that the line between empathy and exploitation is slippery, subjective and shifting.
 Ironically, that's also the issue with many critiques of books in this vein (including to some extent Monk's derision and parody).
 American Fiction has an easier path.
 Whereas Erasure digs around in the muck of racial politics and representation, the film grazes and glimpses at discomfiting images in Monk's imagination, honing in on Monk and the media world's reaction to racial tropes rather than the tropes themselves.